February 25, 2019 327

 With this technique, the price of the product/service is the same irrespective of the place or customer.
 Here, there is no preferential treatment.

-Another approach to pricing involves the use of break-even analysis, which enables a company to determine how many units of a product it would have to sell at a given price in order to cover all costs or break even.
+Another approach to pricing involves the use of break-even analysis, which enables a company to determine how many units of a product it would have to sell at a given price to cover all costs or break even.
 The break-even point is the minimum sales volume that the company needs to keep from losing money.
 Sales above that point produce a profit; sales below that point result in a loss.

-The relationship between fixed and variable costs is important in a break-even analysis.
+The relationship between fixed and variable costs is important in break-even analysis.
 Suppose that you have opened a hair salon and you are trying to figure out how to price your haircuts.
 Your fixed costs for rent, utilities, and salaries are $600,000 per year.
 The variable cost of giving a single haircut is $50.00, which covers the cost of shampoo and labor spent doing the haircut.

 If you charge $200 for a haircut, each cut will give you $150 over and above your variable costs, which you can use to cover your fixed costs and provide you with a profit.
 After selling some number of haircuts, you will eventually reach the break-even point, the point at which you have accumulated enough revenue to pay all your fixed costs.
 Any haircuts that you make after reaching that point will provide you with a profit.